EMPOWERING WOMEN TO SAVE LIVES

 Cervical cancer can be a threat to any woman.
 With a growing population of 101 million as of 2015, and an estimated 107 million by the end of 2018, the Philippines has 49,909,341 females; 32,017,962 are 15 to 64-year-olds who may contract HPV and develop cervical cancer.

 Meanwhile, 14,099,388 are women aged 30-49 years old, the target age for screening as recommended by the WHO.
-However, because of the wrong notion that check-ups are not necessary if one is not feeling sick, women, especially those from low-income families and live in far-flung areas, become victims of this disease.
+However, because of the wrong notion that check-ups are unnecessary if one is not sick, women, especially those from low-income families and live in far-flung areas, become victims of this disease.

 EFFORTS & SITES